LeShadowHub/Pintos-1/README.md

 Filesys: exlcuding buffer cache </br>

-This is the [User Programs][userprog] project in Pintos.
-To get started:

 1. Working on the Project on your Linux Machine:
   1. [**Clone**][ref-clone] the repository to your computer.